Headspace Review: Does This Meditation App Work?

-Headspace is an app that promises to help you relieve stress, improve your focus, and fall asleep faster through the power of meditation.
+Headspace is an app that allegedly helps relieve stress, improve your focus, and fall asleep faster through meditation.

-Designed for both beginners and meditation enthusiasts, Headspace claims to help you develop a long-term meditation habit in only a few minutes a day, anywhere you have an internet connection.
+Designed for both beginners and meditation enthusiasts, Headspace claims to help you develop a long-term meditation habit in a few minutes a day.

 Andy Puddicombe, a co-founder of Headspace, skipped out of college early and spent 10 years training and serving as a Buddhist monk.
 He returned to the UK after his time at a Tibetan monastery and resolved to bring the benefits of meditation to a mainstream audience.